Rohan27s/Login-Page/README.md

 # Login-Page
-This is a login page made using HTML,CSS and JavaScript.
-All the additions are appreciated so feel free to add more features Login Page's Preview:-
+This is a login page made using HTML5,CSS3 and JavaScript.
+Login Page's Preview:-

 1)Sign Up Page:-